 Diablo saw Ronnie as a cartoon, and a sloth, not simply lazy, but too lazy to bother to think, which was what made him a foil for Diablo's seriously deranged, outrageously psychopathic, and eternally opportunistic Munchhausen mom.

 Diablo is presently riding in one of Foster's used cars smoking dope on the way to Regina where he stays at the historic LaSalle Hotel and blind pig.
 The historic property downtown on Hamilton Street is a habit of reasonable comfort (sagging bed springs, no terrible odours) for a bargain basement price.
 Diablo often repeats the phrase 'Historic Property' around the owner because it drives Roger Dubois crazy.
-The provincial historic property rules involved with preserving buildings in Regina put Roger the owner on the fast track to insolvency, he complains, profusely, with no justification, since Roger bought the building under those rules, and Diablo finds this amusing.
+The provincial historic property rules involving the preserving buildings in Regina put Roger the hotel owner on the fast track to insolvency, he complains, profusely, with no justification, since Roger bought the building under those rules, and Diablo finds this amusing.

 Diablo works hard to keep the disgruntled owner of the historic property slammed on morphine.
 One of the owner's daughters' changes Diablo's sheets once a week.
 After a while he is going to ask her to do his laundry.
 And he would give her a tip.
 Don't buy historic property.